What will replace Help to Buy?

 This approach, reliant on AI-driven property price forecasts, aims to support your purchase in areas with promising growth potential.
 It's an innovative approach, combining data analytics with financial support, to enable more informed and sustainable property investment.

-Ahauz: Partnering with investors for home purchases
+Ahauz: partnering with investors for home purchases

 Ahauz introduces an inventive approach where private investors contribute towards your property's deposit, effectively co-investing in your home.
-Unlike conventional loans, Ahauz facilitates partnership between you and the investor.
+Unlike conventional loans, Ahauz facilitates a partnership between you and the investor.

 This scheme particularly benefits you if you can afford mortgage repayments but struggle to accumulate a substantial deposit.
 In exchange for their investment, investors gain a proportionate share in your property's equity, sharing both risks and rewards.

-Wayhome: A new model of shared home buying
+Wayhome: shared home buying

 Eligibility and application process for new schemes